consoledotdev/home/content/reviews/ssh-alternatives-for-mobile-low-latency-unreliable-connections.md

 server, but only in high latency scenarios, which is fun to occasionally see show up in the UI.

-{{< img-center src="/img/reviews/ssh-alternatives-for-mobile-low-latency-unreliable-connections-responsetime.png" alt="A graph of keystroke response time: Mosh vs SSH." width="100%" caption="Cumulative distribution of keystroke response times: Mosh vs SSH." >}}
+{{< img-center src="/img/reviews/ssh-alternatives-for-mobile-low-latency-unreliable-connections-responsetime.png" alt="A graph of keystroke response time: Mosh vs SSH." width="100%" caption="Cumulative distribution of keystroke response times: Mosh vs SSH.
+From: mosh.org" >}}

 The main downside with Mosh is that it emulates the terminal remotely and only sends the visible state of the terminal back to the client.
 This means if you